Victorious3/pix2pix/README.md

 ### Training
 #### Sample
-We used this sample to training our pix2pix code.
+We use this sample to training our pix2pix code.
 ~~~
 import argparse
 import torch